-Certain products can make it harder for your body to absorb mycophenolate if taken at the same time.
+Certain products can make it harder for your body to absorb mycophenolate if taken simultaneously.

-Do not take this medication at the same time as antacids containing aluminum and / or magnesium, cholestyramine, colestipol or calcium-free phosphate binders (such as aluminum products, lanthanum, sevelamer).
+Do not take this medication simultaneously as antacids containing aluminum and magnesium, cholestyramine, colestipol, or calcium-free phosphate binders (such as aluminum products, lanthanum, and sevelamer).
 Ask your pharmacist for more details.

 Do not change the brands or forms of mycophenolate unless directed by your doctor.